sandergroenen/query-your-quote/README.md

   - Email: test@example.com
   - Password: password
 - **Dispatch test quote event**: http://localhost/test-broadcast
+- **Dispatch test quote event**: http://localhost/test-broadcast2
-- **Display latest quote retrieven in real time**: http://localhost/simplestreamer (no login required)
+- **Display latest quote and filtered quote retrieven in real time**: http://localhost/simplestreamer (no login required)

 the application features an api endpoint that can be called to get a random quote but provides theb above mentioned front-end for easy demonstration.
 If you want to access the api endpoint using curl or another tool directly please make a call to any of the below endpoints: http://localhost/quotes/random which will return the quotes from the api directly